 A short list of ways to heal:

-2) Passive Reclined Bound Angle Pose.
-A restorative yoga pose using a bolster.
-A chest open.
-Head is supported but slightly extended/back off of the bolster.
-Usually this is shown online with a straight neck but I suggest supported and gently extended.
+Passive Reclined Bound Angle Pose is a restorative yoga pose using a bolster.
+A chest and clavicle opener.
+The head is supported but slightly extended off of the bolster.
+Usually this is shown online with a straight neck but I suggest keeping the neck supported but allowing the neck to take on a slight cervical curve shape.

-Active yoga Fish Pose.
+When I was young, I used active yoga Fish Pose to heal my neck.
 This pose is great at strengthening the deep anterior neck flexors!
 Access a post about yoga for anterior neck health HERE

-3) Strengthen your deep anterior flexor muscles.
-Strengthening these is important, but what is overwhelming ignored is the fact that the deep anterior neck muscles can also be tight and tense and need manual release
+Important: strengthen your deep anterior flexor muscles.
+Strengthening these muscles can be important, but what is overwhelming ignored is the fact that the deep anterior neck muscles can also be tight and tense and need manual release.
+What I tell women in my practice is that these muscles will also strengthen themselves as function and organic, safe movement is restored to the neck.
+This happens by working on the other muscles and fascia within the cervical sleeve.

-5) Manual therapy of the scalene muscles.
-While various techniques exist, direct therapy should be applied to the front muscles—deep and superficial muscles—of your neck.
-To heal your anterior neck muscles, including those that support the tongue (those are not mentioned in this post), you may need direct hands-on manual release.
-Just consider that as you seek healing
+Receive manual therapy to the scalene muscles.
+While various techniques exist, direct therapy should be applied to the front of the neck—deep and superficial muscles.
+To heal your anterior neck muscles, including those that support the tongue (those are not mentioned in this post), you need direct hands-on manual release.
+Just consider that as you seek healing.

 Heal your Scalenes Heal your Life?